On the Power of Automata Minimization in Reactive Synthesis: Brzozowski's Algorithm from

-\begin{enumerate} \item \textbf{Reverse DFA construction:} Construct a DFA that recognizes the reverse of the language of $\varphi$.
-This corresponds to the first round of $reachable \circ determinize \circ reverse$. \item \textbf{Reversal into a co-DFA:} Reverse again the DFA for the reverse language into a codeterministic finite automaton~(co-DFA) for the original language.
-This corresponds to the $reverse$ operation in the second round. \item \textbf{Determinization and pruning:} The last two steps, corresponding to the $determinize$ and $reachable$ operations, can be performed either explicitly or symbolically.

-\begin{enumerate} \item \textbf{Explicit:} Apply subset construction to the co-DFA to obtain an explicit DFA, removing states that are not reachable from the initial states. \item \textbf{Symbolic:} Convert the explicit co-DFA into a symbolic DFA (defined in Section~\ref{sec:representations}).
+Theorem~\ref{thm:brzozowski} in Section~\ref{sec:dfaminimization} describes how to obtain a minimal \DFA from an \NFA, here we start instead from an \ltlf{} formula.
+This leads to the following sequence of operations: \begin{enumerate} \item \textbf{Reverse DFA construction:} Construct a minimal DFA that recognizes the reverse of the language of $\phi$.
+This corresponds to the first round of $reachable \circ determinize \circ reverse$. \item \textbf{Reversal into a co-DFA:} Reverse the DFA for the reverse language into a co-DFA for the original language.
+This corresponds to the $reverse$ operation in the second round. \item \textbf{Determinization and pruning:} The last two steps, corresponding to the $determinize$ and $reachable$ operations, can be performed either explicitly or symbolically. \begin{enumerate} \item \textbf{Explicit:} Apply subset construction to the co-DFA to obtain an explicit DFA, removing states that are not reachable from the initial states. \item \textbf{Symbolic:} Convert the explicit co-DFA into a symbolic DFA (defined in Section~\ref{sec:representations}).
 Next, compute a symbolic representation of the set of reachable states of the symbolic DFA.
-Since removing states cannot be easily done in the symbolic representation, the symbolic set of reachable states is instead used later to prune the search during the game-solving step. \end{enumerate} \end{enumerate}
+Since removing states cannot be easily done in the symbolic representation, the symbolic set of reachable states is instead used later to prune the search space during the game-solving step. \end{enumerate} \end{enumerate}

-We now describe each of these steps in more detail.
-Proofs for the theorems can be found in the Appendix.